-

 More specifically, a prenotation of mortgage is imposed as a security measure and is a registration of a mortgage subject to the suspensive condition that the claim is finally adjudicated and converted into a mortgage within 90 days of the adjudication.

-In case the debt cannot be repaid within the time limit agreed between the debtor and the creditor, the creditor who has a security interest may proceed to seize and sell the encumbered property by means of a notarial auction, conducted electronically, in order to satisfy the respective claim.
+In case the debt cannot be repaid within the time limit agreed between the debtor and the creditor, the creditor who has a security interest may proceed to seize and sell the encumbered property by means of a notarial auction, conducted electronically, to satisfy the respective claim.

 -